Skip to main content

 Promoted Listings

 Promoted Listings allow sellers to create advertising campaigns to promote their products.
-Promoted Listings campaigns have three main campaign types:
+Promoted Listings campaigns have three main campaign strategies:

-• Promoted Listings Standard (PLS), which uses the Cost Per Sale (CPS) funding model
+• General strategy campaigns use the Cost Per Sale (CPS) funding model

-• Promoted Listings Advanced (PLA), which uses the Cost Per Click (CPC) funding model
+• Priority strategy campaigns use the Cost Per Click (CPC) funding model

-• Offsite Ads, which allows sellers to promote their eBay listings on external search channels
+• Promote offsite allows sellers to promote their eBay listings on external search channels

 For more information on Promoted Listings campaign types, see the Promoted Listings Playbook.